Who are the Arabs and What is the Pan-Arab Unity?

 The Book of Jubilee 12:25-27 And YHVH Elohim said: ‘Open his mouth and his ears that he may hear and speak with his mouth, with the language which has been revealed’; for it had ceased from the mouths of all the children of men from the day of the overthrow (of Babel).
 And I opened his mouth, and his ears and his lips, and I began to speak with him in Hebrew in the tongue of the creation.
 And he took the books of his fathers, and these were written in Hebrew, and he transcribed them, and he began from henceforth to study them, and I made known to him that which he could not understand, and he studied them during the six rainy months.

+Therefore, what was the language the patriarchs Avraham, Yitschak, and Ya’akov (Israel) spoke?
+Avraham was first called “Hebrew” we learn in Gen 14:13.
+It is believed that the patriarch was called thus, because he crossed the Euphrates, as Brown-Driver-Briggs Dictionary states: Hebrew “one from beyond”.
 The Hebrew word for a Hebrew person is ivriy that comes from the root word avar which means “to cross over” and a Hebrew is “one who has crossed over”.
-But, that word could have come from the name of one of Avraham’s ancestors, the righteous Ever (see Gen_11:16).
-This name also comes from the same root word making it highly possible that Ever is the progenitor of the ivriy (Hebrew) people and Avraham was first called Hebrew after him (Gen_14:13).
+But that word could have come from the name of one of Avraham’s ancestors, the righteous Ever (see Gen 11:16).
+This name also comes from the same root word making it highly possible that Ever is the progenitor of the ivriy (Hebrew) people and Avraham was first called Hebrew after him (Gen 14:13).
 And the word for the Hebrew language would be ivriyt.
 It could be a surprise for the reader to learn that there is no such a word as “hebrew” in the Hebrew language.
+So, what was the language of the patriarchs?
+It was Ivriyt, Hebrew.

+Now, what was the language Nachor the brother of Avraham spoke when they separated from each other?
+If Avram spoke Hebrew, then we should expect that Nachor, the father of the Aramean Arabs, too spoke Hebrew, when he left Ur.
+What was the language Ishmael and the sons of Avraham from Keturah spoke while they were still with their father’s house?
+What else but Hebrew: the spoken language in Avraham’s family.
+And Hebrew was the language spoken by Esav (Edom) the son of Yitschak, the son of Avraham.
 What was the language spoken by Haran the brother of Avraham?
 By the same reasoning we can say that he spoke Hebrew and his son Lot, too.
 So, at the time Lot separated himself from Avraham, the language spoken in his family was Hebrew.
 Therefore, Lot’s sons, Moab and Ammon, spoke Hebrew.

+We should also know that the mother tongue spoken in a family defines a national identity, too, and because the fathers of these nations initially had spoken Hebrew, the language of their progenitors, Avraham, Nachor, and Haran, defined the language of their descendants after them.
+It is also true that a language changes over time and especially in the cases of the progenitors of these nations.
 For instance, Ishmael’s mother was an Egyptian and when they left Avraham’s family, we can expect that his mother’s culture and language started to influence the culture and language of her son’s sons.
 By the same token, the cultures and languages of the other progenitors had changed, too: of Buz and Uts, of Moab and Ammon, Edom, and the sons from Keturah.
+With all that being said, the initial language spoken by these people changed over time to become what is now known as Aramaic and Arabic dialects of Hebrew: languages related to Hebrew, but not quite the same.

+Hebrew language also changed over time by having adopted Aramaic words and even its alphabet after the Babylonian exile.
 Therefore, the Arabs appear to be related to the Israelites through Buz the son of Nachor, the brother of Avraham, to which Ishmael the son of Avraham from the Egyptian Hagar and Edom the son of Isaac, who married a daughter of Ishmael, brought some coloration to form what is now known as the Arab nation, culture, and language, or, in other words: the Pan-Arab identity.
+The Pan-Arab identity was seen historically as a key factor towards the establishment of the Pan-Arab unity, a process that has been going through different stages, as we will see below.

-Historical attempts towards the Pan-Arab unity: the Arab Caliphate
+Historical attempts towards the Pan-Arab unity: The Arab Caliphate

 The first attempt to establish and consolidate a Pan-Arab culture, language, and religion, or what is now known as the Pan-Arab unity, was the Arab Muslim conquest to establish the Arab Caliphate.
 This conquest spread in the Middle East, North Africa, and even Spain and Portugal: the Conquests of the Levant: 634–641, of Egypt: 639–642, of Mesopotamia and Persia: 633–651, of the Maghreb: 647–742, of Sindh (India): 711–714, of Iberia: 711–721, Conquest of Uzbekistan, Tajikistan, and parts of Kazakhstan: 673–751.

 Mitsrayim and Put being the sons of Ham are not Semites who are the sons of Shem, son of Noach.
 In this conquest Mitsrayim and Put were assimilated, but the Arabs also changed, as they mingled with the local peoples in order to fulfil what was written that the Arabs (Arav) are the mingled people (erev) that dwell in the wilderness (Aravah) (Jer 25:24).
+Therefore, we may say that the Arab Caliphate was a successful attempt towards the establishment of the Pan-Arab unity and a nation of all Arabs.

+However, the Pan-Arab unity entered into a serious crisis in the aftermath of the Great War.
 In the 1916 Sykes-Picot Agreement, the British and French empires partitioned the Arab territories and gave themselves the mandate over the Arabs.
-Thus, following the collapse of the Ottoman (Turkish) Empire after World War One, in which Britain and France emerged victoriously, the last caliphate was formally abolished in 1924 and its former territories were swallowed up by the European imperial powers; there is nothing new under the sun since the Roman Empire: Brittan and France divide and conquer the Arabs.
+Thus, following the collapse of the Ottoman (Turkish) Empire after World War One, in which Britain and France emerged victoriously, the last caliphate was formally abolished in 1924, and its former territories were swallowed up by the European imperial powers; there is nothing new under the sun since the Roman Empire: Brittan and France divide and conquer the Arabs.
+As a result, they partitioned the Middle East in such a manner that historical Arab ethnic groups were fragmented and then grouped into artificially created “nations” with inherited ethnic conflicts which we still see even today.
+100 years later the Arab world still has not recovered from this political and cultural catastrophe for the Arab unity.

 Unsuccessful attempts to revive the Pan-Arab unity